patextreme/neoprism/README.md

 ## Public demo instance

-A public instance of neoprism is hosted at [https://neoprism.patlo.dev](https://neoprism.patlo.dev)
+A public instance of neoprism is hosted at [https://neoprism.patlo.dev](https://neoprism.patlo.dev).
+A public preprod instance is also available at [https://neoprism-preprod.patlo.dev](https://neoprism-preprod.patlo.dev).

 ## Self hosting

-Start the node and sync block metadata from relay node `relays-new.cardano-mainnet.iohk.io:3001`
+Start the node and sync block metadata from relay node `backbone.mainnet.cardanofoundation.org:3001`

 ```bash
 cd docker